Irene Sutcliffe

 Irene Sutcliffe (12 July 1924 – 3 May 2019) was an English actress.
 She was best known for playing Maggie Clegg in ITV's Coronation Street, a role she played from 1968 until 1975.
 She had a long career; her first credited TV role was in 1953 on BBC's Sunday Night Theatre and her last in 2015.
+In 1999, Sutcliffe was a finalist for the Audie Award for Best Female Narrator for her narration of Jane Austen's Pride and Prejudice.

-Early life
+Personal life

 Sutcliffe was born and brought up in Burnley, Lancashire, during her early life.
 Her father, Fred Sutcliffe, was an ironmonger.
-She trained at LAMDA.
+She trained at the London Academy of Music and Dramatic Art.

-Death

-Sutcliffe died on 3 May 2019, aged 94.
+Sutcliffe died on 3 May 2019 at the age of 94.